Broadcast sector calls for more ease of doing business

 Broadcast sector calls for more ease of doing business1 min read .
-Updated: 14 Jun 2020, 11:11 PM IST
+14 Jun 2020

 The channels say security clearance by the home ministry is unnecessary and the government should not try to wield power over the industry